-In the heart of downtown Los Angeles resides an unparalleled host of rediscovered historic theaters—and the Belasco Theater is LA’s newest “old” gem to be lovingly restored.
+In the heart of downtown Los Angeles resides an unparalleled host of rediscovered historic theaters—and The Belasco is LA’s newest “old” gem to be lovingly restored.
 Transporting modern Angelenos to another time, the theatre’s rich and diverse history is evident to anyone who steps through its storied doors.

 Designed by architects Morgan, Walls & Clements, the then-new construction was a six-story reinforced concrete structure showcasing exquisite attention to detail.
 Its cast stone decorations display an unforgettable fusion of Churrigueresque, Spanish Renaissance, Moorish, and Gothic details.
 Most of the building’s amazing detail has survived well to this day, including the striking dome ceiling.

 During the 1930s, Belasco Theater participated in The Federal Theater Project (FTP).
 The FTP was a New Deal project to fund theatre and performing arts in the United States during the Great Depression.
 It was considered one of five Federal One projects sponsored by the Works Projects Administration (WPA).
 The FTP’s primary goal was employment of out-of-work artists, writers, and directors, with the secondary aim of entertaining poor families and creating relevant art.